unahouExosite/docs/portals/README.md

 ##### Response

-* `202 Accepted`: Returned if add user permissions is successful.
+* `202 Accepted`: Returned if the user's permissions were added successfully.
 * `400 Bad Request`: Returned if request body is invalid.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have access to the [permission objects](#permission-object).
+    * Returned if the caller does not have access to the [permission objects](#permission-object).
-    * Returned if the caller user does not have permission to add permission to callee user.
+    * Returned if the caller does not have permission to add permissions to the user.
 * `404 Not Found`: Returned if the user id is invalid.
-* `409 Conflict`: Returned if [permission objects](#permission-object) already exists in callee user permissions.
+* `409 Conflict`: Returned if the permissions already exist on the user.

 ##### Example